Wandering Pine is reader-supported. When you buy through links on this site, we may earn an affiliate commission. Learn more

 Winter is here!
 We got a few inches of snow over a layer of ice this week, so its time to start talking about winter foot traction!
 We had an old friend that used to wave and shout “RUBBER SIDE DOWN!”, out the door when we’d leave her house.
 I think she meant “DRIVE SAFE”…but that funny expression pops in my head when I think about foot traction.

 This review covers 4 different types of Wandering Pine-tested winter foot traction, including an affordable DIY Screw Shoe option!!
 After a few falls on the ice, I consider winter foot traction a critical piece of winter gear.
 I also gave traction devices a special shout out in my 2020 Outdoor Gift Guide because they are a practical and thoughtful gift for anyone living in a cold climate.
 Here we go!

 Yaktrax ICEtrekkers Diamond Grip

-My personal favorite foot traction device!
-Aggressive yet low profile, diamond-shaped steel beads have sharp, rotating, biting edges that provide traction for all conditions.
+My personal favorite removable foot traction device!
+Aggressive yet low profile, pointy steel beads have sharp, rotating, edges that provide traction for all conditions.
 Available at Backcountry, REI, Campsaver, Outdoor Gear Exchange and Moosejaw

 Best for: Hiking and walking on snow, ice and multi surface conditions.
 Worth the extra spend for the versatility.